Anna Katz

 Yes.
 Some call this book doctoring: to patch up and flesh out the conceptual holes and half-formed chapters of an ailing manuscript.
 Sometimes this involves working with the author to get it done; sometimes this involves my taking it over the finish line for them.
 Both naturally provide the stress relief of knowing it’s in good hands.

-I’m an in-house editor with a very basic premise.
+I’m an in-house editor or book packager with a very basic premise.
 Can you help?

 Yes.
 I love taking very basic premises and turning them into books.
 For one of my favorite projects, an editor contacted me with a basic idea, and from that I wrote a deeply researched 35,000-word manuscript and delivered it four months later.